rsm-mateixeira/resumes_system/README.md

 Functions:

 - **check_context**: Understands if the new message is related to an old topic, or if it is a new job description.
-- **first_router**: With the output from the function check_function, which was saved at our AgentState, we understand if we need to go to the function find_top_5_best_fit or retrieve_request.
+- **first_router**: With the output from the check_function, which was saved at our AgentState, we understand if we need to go to the function find_top_5_best_fit or retrieve_request.
 - **find_top_5_best_fit**: Transforms the job description in a format to better match the format of the candidates information.
-Based on the similarity_search, retrieves the 5 most similar values, which are the best fit for the position.
+Based on the similarity_search, retrieves the top 5 most similar values, which are the best fit for the position.
 Saves the information in our AgentState.
 - **candidates_description**: Gets the information from each of the selected candidates in the AgentState.
 - **retrieve_request**: Based on the request, understands if we want to get more details of the retrieved candidates, or their resumes.
 - **get_details**: Gives more detailed information to the user about the candidates.